yeagerai/genworlds/README.md

 `pip install -r requirements.txt`

-## Contributing
+# Contributing

 As an open-source project in a rapidly developing field, we are extremely open to contributions, whether it be in the form of a new feature, improved infrastructure, or better documentation.
+Please read our CONTRIBUTING for guidelines on how to submit your contributions.

 As the framework is in alpha, expect large changes to the codebase.

-## License
+# License

-MIT
+🧬🌍 GenWorlds is released under the MIT License.
+Please see the LICENSE file for more information.

+# Disclaimer
+This software is provided 'as-is', without any guarantees or warranties.
+By using GenWorlds, you agree to assume all associated risks, including but not limited to data loss, system issues, or any unforeseen challenges.

+The developers and contributors of GenWorlds are not responsible for any damages, losses, or consequences that may arise from its use.
+You alone are responsible for any decisions and actions taken based on the information or results produced by GenWorlds.

+Be mindful that usage of AI models, like GPT-4, can be costly due to their token usage.
+By using GenWorlds, you acknowledge that you are responsible for managing your own token usage and related costs.

+As an autonomous system, GenWorlds may produce content or execute actions that may not align with real-world business practices or legal requirements.
+You are responsible for ensuring all actions or decisions align with all applicable laws, regulations, and ethical standards.

+By using GenWorlds, you agree to indemnify, defend, and hold harmless the developers, contributors, and any associated parties from any claims, damages, losses, liabilities, costs, and expenses (including attorney's fees) that might arise from your use of this software or violation of these terms.